cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Some of these options can be alternatively specified as parameters of the command line compiler.

-Supported compiler directives are described below.
+Supported compiler options are described below.

 ## Option `target`